A Beginner’s Guide to Ethereum Wallets

-When sending out transactions in Ether you must specify a gas limit – meaning how much gas are you willing to pay at max for running our lines of code.
-This is done in order to protect you from depleting your funds in case your code has an error and runs endlessly and inefficiently.
+When sending out transactions in Ether you must specify a gas limit – meaning how much gas you are willing to pay at maximum for running the lines of code.
+This is done in order to protect you from depleting your funds, in case your code has an error and runs endlessly and inefficiently.

 You pay the gas limit upfront and there’s no option for “refueling”.
-If you overpaid you’ll get refunded, if you underpaid the contract will just stop in the middle.
+If you overpaid, you’ll get refunded.
+If you underpaid, the contract will just stop midway.

-So you choose how many units of gas and how how much to pay for each unit.
-If you don’t use enough units no miner will pick up your transaction since it doesn’t have enough gas from the get go.
-If, on the other hand, you choose enough units of gas but underpay for them it may take a lot of time for your transaction to go though.
+So you choose how many units of gas and how much to pay for each unit.
+If you don’t use enough units, no miner will pick up your transaction since it doesn’t have enough gas from the get go.
+If, on the other hand, you choose enough units of gas but underpay for them, it may take a lot of time for your transaction to go through.

-Keep in mind that if an operation ran out of gas mid way it will halt (just like your car) and no Ether will be returned to you (just like a gas station doesn’t refund you even if you didn’t have enough gas to get where you want to go).
-This can happen if for example your contract needs to do some recurring function that keeps on consuming gas and finally runs out.
+Keep in mind that if an operation runs out of gas mid-way, it will halt (just like your car) and no Ether will be returned to you (just like a gas station doesn’t refund you if you didn’t have enough gas to get where you want to go).
+For example, this can occur if your contract needs to perform some recurring function that keeps on consuming gas, then finally runs out.

 Hopefully by now you have a better understanding of Ethereum’s wallets, accounts, gas and also the various wallets you can choose from.
-As you probably noticed Ethereum is a lot more complicated than Bitcoin.
-Don’t worry, it gets worse :) but we’ll be here to see you through it all.
+As you’ve probably noticed, Ethereum is a lot more complicated than Bitcoin.
+Don’t worry, it gets worse 🙂 but I’ll be here to see you through it all.

 You may still have questions.
 If so, just leave them in the comment section below.